 To find custom processes in FYI, go to the Automation dashboard.
 To add a Custom Process, click the Add Custom Process button.

-Custom Processes can only be set up or edited by an FYI administrator or a user in a User Group with Administer Automation set "On" (refer to Managing User Groups).
-Custom Process is only available for practices on the "Pro" plan.
+Custom Processes can only be set up or edited by an FYI Admin, or a user in a User Group that has Permissions enabled for Automations (refer to Managing User Groups).

 Adding a Custom Process